 Many critics have concluded that the conventional modes of representation are reliant on a passive audience willing to accept the filmmaker's portrayal of reality without question.
-The claim of observational documentary that the indisputable truth could be captured in the recorded image implied that
+The claim that the indisputable truth could be captured in the recorded image implied that

 “all one has to do is contemplate and texts will deliver up their meaning.”
-(14) In response to this claim some critics of observational documentary argued for
+(14) In response to this claim some critics argued for a

 “difficult art, an art that forces its audience into an active interpretive response.”
 (15) According to Bill Nichols:

 “many filmmakers with a desire to address the conventions of representation have taken up the reflexive mode [of documentary] in order to challenge the impression of reality that the other modes convey.”
 (16) Chris Marker is one such filmmaker, and his desire to make his audience aware of the complexity of representation is a defining characteristic of his film, Sunless.

 In his analysis of Sunless, Jon Kear observes that